DeuxHuitHuit/jQuery-jit-image/README.md

 	load: function (size) {}, // image loaded callback.
 Raises the 'loaded.jitImage' too.
 	nonVisibleDelay: 1000,  // delay resizing of non-visible images
 	forceCssResize: true, // change the css properties of the image as well
-	parallelLoadingLimit: 0 // limit the number of concurent requests }
+	parallelLoadingLimit: 0, // limit the number of concurrent requests (0 = disabled)
+	format: null, // function (urlFormat, o, size)
+	bypassDefaultFormat: false,
+	updated: null // function (urlFormat, o, size)
+}
 ````

-Global default options are also available an can be setted usign global variables.
+Global default options are also available an can be set using global variables.
-This allows modifiation of the values before the script is event loaded.
+This allows modification of the values before the script is event loaded.

 `window.jitImageSelector` default selector for the auto load image.